norcams/docs-enduser/docs/shpc.rst

 Getting Access
 --------------

-Please use the normal form to `apply for a project`_, and check the box to gain access to the sHPC flavors.
-If you have any questions, please use the normal support channels as described on our `support page`_.
+Please use the normal form to `apply for a project`_ and apply for a shared project, then check the box "Need access to shared HPC" in order to gain access to the sHPC flavors.
+If you already have a shared project, please use the normal support channels as described on our `support page`_ in order to apply for access.

 Flavors